Losing your files can be a heart-wrenching experience, especially if you’re using your Mac for professional reasons.

 Step 5.
 With Disk Drill open, click on the SSD you want to scan and recover data from.

-Step 7.
+Step 6.
 Click on Search for lost data to begin the recovery process.
-This will take several minutes to maybe half an hour, depending on the size of your SSD and the speed of your Mac.
+This will take several minutes to maybe half an hour, depending on the size of your SSD and the speed of your Mac.search lost for data

-Step 9.
-On the new window with all your recovered files, look for the data you want to recover.
-Once you’ve located the files you want to save, click and highlight them, then click on Recover at the bottom-right corner of your screen.
+Step 8.
+On the new window look for the data you want to recover.
+Once you’ve located the files you want to save, click and highlight them, then click on Recover at the top-right corner of your screen.

 You’ll be asked for a destination folder, which is where your recovered files will go.